OutSystemsAMM/cla-assistant/README.md

 #### Who can I contact for help?

-In case of problems or any further questions, please check our [general trouble shooting issue](https://github.com/cla-assistant/cla-assistant/issues/567) or [open an issue](https://github.com/cla-assistant/cla-assistant/issues/new).
+In case of problems or any further questions, please check our [general troubleshooting issue](https://github.com/cla-assistant/cla-assistant/issues/567) or [open an issue](https://github.com/cla-assistant/cla-assistant/issues/new).
 We always appreciate helpful tips and support for the project.

 #### How can I contribute?